When Classes Evolve: A Benchmark and Framework for Stage-Aware Class-Incremental Learning: Additional Analysis of STAGE

 \subsection{Computational and Memory Complexity}

 We next analyze the computational and memory overhead introduced by STAGE on top of the frozen CLIP backbone.
-All methods in the main paper share the same ViT-B/16 encoder; the additional cost of STAGE therefore comes solely from feature-level operations related to pattern retrieval and evolution prediction.
-As reported in Fig.~\ref{fig:time}, STAGE incurs a moderate overhead compared with strong PTM-based CIL baselines, while remaining in the same order of magnitude in terms of total training time.
+Fig.~\ref{fig:time} reports end-to-end training time under the shared ViT-B/16 backbone and protocol.
+STAGE incurs moderate overhead relative to the PTM-based CIL baselines while remaining within the same order of magnitude.

-Formally, let $d$ denote the feature dimension, $C$ the total number of classes seen so far, $K$ the \textbf{total number of patterns in the shared pool} (i.e., the pattern-pool size; $K{=}50$ in our main setup), and $k$ the number of patterns selected for each sample (i.e., top-$k$, with $k{=}5$ by default).
-For an input feature $f \in \mathbb{R}^d$, STAGE first computes similarity scores between $f$ (or its corresponding anchor) and all $K$ patterns in the shared pool to find the top-$k$, which costs $\mathcal{O}(K d)$ operations.
-It then applies a small evolution network $E(\cdot)$ (implemented as a 3-layer MLP with hidden width $h$) to the selected patterns and anchor features, which costs on the order of $\mathcal{O}(k d h)$.
-Thus, the additional per-sample time complexity over the backbone forward pass is dominated by
+Formally, let $d$ denote the feature dimension, $C$ the number of classes seen so far, $K$ the total number of patterns in the shared pool ($K{=}50$ in the main setup), and $k$ the number selected by top-$k$ retrieval ($k{=}5$ by default).
+Scoring an anchor against all patterns costs $\mathcal{O}(K d)$.
+Applying the three-layer evolution MLP of hidden width $h$ to the selected context costs approximately $\mathcal{O}(k d h)$.
+The per-sample cost attributable to retrieval and evolution prediction is therefore

-which is negligible compared with the FLOPs of the ViT-B/16 encoder, since $K$, $k$, and $h$ are modest constants in our experiments.
+where $K$, $k$, and $h$ are fixed in our experiments.
+This expression isolates the evolution module; the measured end-to-end cost, including projection and fusion operations, is reported in Fig.~\ref{fig:time}.

-The main memory overhead of STAGE arises from storing class anchors and the \textbf{single shared pattern pool}.
-Anchors require $\mathcal{O}(C d)$ memory, scaling linearly with the number of classes.
-The pattern pool requires $\mathcal{O}(K d)$ memory, which is \textbf{constant} with respect to the number of classes.
-The total memory overhead can therefore be written as
+The data-dependent memory of STAGE stores compact class anchors and one shared pattern pool rather than raw training images.
+Anchors require $\mathcal{O}(C d)$ memory, while the pattern pool requires $\mathcal{O}(K d)$ memory and is constant with respect to $C$.
+The resulting data-dependent storage is

-which is small relative to the parameters and activations of the backbone.
-Overall, STAGE behaves as a thin, feature-space adapter on top of a frozen PTM, adding only lightweight computation and memory while enabling explicit modeling of morphological evolution.
+This accounting excludes the fixed-size parameters of the auxiliary networks and the task-specific projection heads, which are model parameters rather than stored training examples.
+It makes explicit that the evolution-pattern memory itself does not grow with the number of classes.